BerkZerker/Tower-Defense-Game/human_todo.md

 This file contains a detailed list of setup instructions for the scenes in the project.
 Anything that isn't code in a .gd script file should be done manually in the Godot editor.

+## General Editor Steps

+*   **Reload Scripts:** If you encounter "Could not find base class" errors after creating or renaming scripts, try manually reloading the scripts in the Godot editor.
+You can usually do this by going to "Project" -> "Reload Scripts" in the Godot editor menu.

+## Testing Card Dragging

+1.  **Ensure `ui_overlay.tscn` is instantiated in `game.tscn`**: Verify that you have instantiated the `scenes/ui_overlay.tscn` scene as a child of the `Game` node in `game.tscn` as instructed previously.
+2.  **Verify `CardHand` Path**: In `scripts/game.gd`, in the `_ready()` function, check if the path `$UIOverlay/CardHand` correctly references the `CardHand` node in your scene setup.
+Adjust the path if necessary.
+3.  **Instantiate Cards in CardHand**:
+    *   Open `scenes/ui/card_hand.tscn`.
+    *   In the `CardContainer` (HBoxContainer) node, instantiate a few instances of `scenes/ui/cards/unit_card.tscn` or `scenes/ui/cards/spell_card.tscn` as children.
+You can do this by dragging and dropping the card scene from the FileSystem dock into the `CardContainer`.
+4.  **Run `game.tscn`**: Run the `game.tscn` scene in the Godot editor.
+5.  **Test Card Dragging**:
+    *   Touch or click on a card in the card hand.
+The card should visually lift up (appear on top).
+    *   Drag the input (mouse or touch).
+The selected card should follow your input within the card hand area.
+    *   Release the input.
+The card should be "dropped" and return to its normal Z-index.
+    *   Check the console output for "Card selected: [Card Name]" and "Card dropped" messages when you interact with the cards.

 ## Scenes

 ### 1. game.tscn

+*   **Instantiate UI Overlay:**
+    *   Instantiate the `scenes/ui_overlay.tscn` scene as a child of the `Game` node in `game.tscn`.
+This will add the UI elements, including the `CardHand`, to the game scene.
 *   **TileMapLayer:**
     *   Create a TileSet resource.
     *   Add a TileMapLayer node as a child of GridManager.
     *   Assign the TileSet resource to the TileMapLayer's `tile_set` property.
+    *   **TileSet Setup:**
+        *   Open the TileSet resource in the TileSet editor.
+        *   Add a new custom data layer named `valid_placement` of type `bool`.
+        *   For each tile that should be a valid unit placement cell, set the `valid_placement` custom data to `true`.
+Leave it `false` or unset for invalid placement tiles.
     *   Create a tileset in the tileset editor.
 *   **MainTower:**
     *   Add a Sprite2D node as a child of MainTower.